Free Prompt Engineering Course: Learn the 6-Band Method

 Lesson 7: Advanced Techniques

-Band weighting: Not all bands need equal detail.
+Band weighting: Bands do not need equal length.
 CONSTRAINTS should be the longest.
-PERSONA can often be one sentence.
-DATA depends on whether you are providing input data or asking the model to generate.
+PERSONA can be one sentence.
+DATA depends on whether you supply input or ask the model to create it.

-Cross-model portability: The same sinc JSON works across ChatGPT, Claude, Gemini, Llama, and Mistral.
-The 6-band structure is model-agnostic because it captures universal specification dimensions, not model-specific quirks.
+Cross-model portability: The same sinc JSON works on ChatGPT, Claude, Gemini, Llama, and Mistral.
+The 6 bands are model-agnostic.
+They capture what every model needs, not tricks specific to one model.

 Next Steps

-This course gives you the theory and the framework.
-Now practice.
-Go to sincllm.com, decompose 20 real prompts, and compare the output quality to your raw prompts.
-The improvement is immediate and measurable.
-No certification needed — just the framework and practice.
+You now have the theory and the framework.
+Practice is next.
+Go to sincllm.com, break down 20 real prompts, and compare the results to your raw prompts.
+The improvement is fast and easy to measure.
+No certificate needed.
+Just the framework and practice.